 Rezpiral realizes its fair-trade practice in part by redirecting 10% of earnings (post-tax profits) back to producers (mezcalero families).
 Producers determine where these funds go.
-In 2017 it was towards specific projects and costs.
-In general, profit share began initially to support the following areas.
+Initially, in 2017, the profit share program was conceived as a means to supporting the following areas.

 - Land conservation and management